What Is Success? Teaching Emerson to a Generation Under Pressure

 Why teachers and counselors love it

-School counselors and teachers reach for this design precisely because it counters the anxiety so many students carry.
-Hung in an office, a classroom, or a quiet corner, it reframes the conversation around what 'doing well' actually means.
-It gives a struggling student permission to value who they are over what they score.
+School counselors and teachers reach for this design precisely because it counters the anxiety so many students quietly carry.
+Hung in an office, a classroom, or a quiet corner, it reframes the whole conversation around what 'doing well' actually means.
+It gives a struggling student permission to value who they are over what they score — and that permission can change how a young person walks through a hard week.

 It pairs naturally with Progress Over Perfection and Be You to build a wall that consistently pushes back against the pressure to be flawless and high-ranking.
-Together they tell students: you are more than your worst grade, and success is broader than you've been led to believe.
+Together they tell students something they badly need to hear: you are more than your worst grade, and success is far broader than you have been led to believe.
+When several pieces sound the same humane note, the message stops being a slogan and starts feeling like the genuine culture of the room.

 Shop the poster →

-Emerson and Frost make natural companions on a wall — two American voices, generations apart, both wrestling with how to live well.
-Displayed together, they turn a room into a place where big questions feel welcome.
-Students start to see literature not as something to be tested on, but as a set of tools for thinking about their own lives.
+Emerson and Frost make natural companions on a wall — two American voices, generations apart, both wrestling with how to live a good life.
+Displayed together, they turn a room into a place where big questions feel welcome rather than off-topic.
+Students begin to see literature not as something to be tested on and forgotten, but as a set of tools for thinking through their own lives and choices.

 That shift — from poetry as assignment to poetry as companion — is one of the quiet gifts a classroom can give.
-The right prints on the wall make it happen without a single lesson plan.
+The right prints on the wall make it happen without a single extra lesson plan, simply by keeping great words in view all year.
+A student who grows up surrounded by thoughtful writing comes to expect more of language, and of themselves.

 Shop the poster →